VikashBurman/Nextjs-Project/README.md

     </div>
   );
 }
-⚛️ 2. useSearchParams() (Client Component)
+⚛️ useSearchParams() (Client Component)
 ✅ Where to Use
 Client Components only

-Must include 'use client' at the top of the file.
+Must include 'use client' at the top

 🔧 How It Works
-A React Hook from next/navigation.
+React hook from next/navigation

-Works only on the client side.

-Returns a URLSearchParams object (synchronous — no await needed).
+Returns a URLSearchParams object (no await needed)

 💡 Example
-js
+tsx
 Copy
 Edit
 'use client';